-Some supplies are VAT exempt without the right to a VAT credit, including (but not limited to) certain land transactions; leasing of residential property to individuals; financial, insurance, gambling, educational, and health services; and provision of food products to a food bank free of charge, subject to certain statutory conditions.
+Some supplies are VAT exempt without the right to a VAT credit, including (but not limited to) certain land transactions; leasing of residential property to individuals; financial, insurance, gambling, educational, and health services; and provision of food products to a food bank, subject to certain statutory conditions.
 Options to charge VAT exist for certain land transactions, leasing of residential property to individuals, and finance lease contracts.

 Input VAT shall be deducted proportionately depending on the percentage of the use of the goods or the immovable property for business purposes.

 The VAT Act provides for mandatory VAT registration upon certain conditions (e.g. for all companies upon reaching a statutory threshold of BGN 50,000 taxable turnover in Bulgaria for a period not longer than two consecutive months, including the current month).
 The threshold is expected to increase to BGN 100,000.

 Foreign taxable persons not established in Bulgaria and planning to perform taxable supplies in the country for which VAT is due by the supplier are subject to mandatory VAT registration (irrespective of their taxable turnover in Bulgaria), subject to certain exceptions.